rahkum96/TARGET-STORE-SALES-PREDICTION/README.md

 - Total_Sales –Total sales for the given department in the given store
 - Holiday - whether the week is a special holiday wee

+### Result:
+- pridected total sales dataset are the predicted sales data.

 ### Approach:
 1. **Understand the data variables properly**.
 Checking the variable description to understand the data properly.